Khat vs. Kratom: A Comparison Chart

 - Periodontal disease

-Taking khat on a regular basis (defined as at least three times per week), or suffering from khat withdrawal, can lead to:
+Taking khat regularly (defined as at least three times per week), or suffering from khat withdrawal, can lead to the following:

 - Anxiety